Stephen Graham reveals he paid for Adolescence production team’s rent while shooting

-Stephen Graham reveals he paid for Adolescence production team’s rent while they filmed the series
+Stephen Graham reveals his company paid for Adolescence production team’s rent while they filmed the series

 ‘They wouldn’t have been able to afford it,’ actor said

-Stephen Graham has revealed he paid for the Adolescence production team’s rent while they filmed the hit Netflix series in numerous locations across Yorkshire.
+Stephen Graham has revealed that his and his wife Hannah Walter’s company, Matriarch Productions, paid for the Adolescence team’s rent while they filmed the hit Netflix series in Yorkshire.

-The four-part drama, made by Graham and his wife Hannah Walter’s company Matriarch Productions, traces the disturbing journey of 13-year-old Jamie Miller, whose exposure to misogynistic online communities may have contributed to him killing a female classmate.
+The four-part drama traces the disturbing journey of 13-year-old Jamie Miller, whose exposure to misogynistic online communities may have contributed to him killing a female classmate.

 Adolescence became an instant success and the centre of a national conversation on incel culture, misogyny and the online “manosphere”.
 As discussed in Parliament, there were even calls for the programme to become mandatory viewing in schools.